Clatters/EXP-FX/README.md

   ----

+> [!NOTE]
-More information on both firmwares behavious are available by downloading the product manual pdf in the [downloads](https://clattersmachines.com/users-manual/) section of Clatters Machines website.
+> More information on both firmwares behavious are available by downloading the product manual pdf in the [downloads](https://clattersmachines.com/users-manual/) section of Clatters Machines website.

 ## Power consumption